 My first exposure to dementia and Alzheimers ( which was not a diagnosis at the time) was wondering why my parents would lock my grandfather in his bedroom at night and why he would ask me to call the police because these people ( my parents) were keeping him hostage.
 At age 7 I didn’t realize my parents were trying to prevent my grandfather from leaving the house and wandering at night.
 My grandfather had very limited vision which made it all the more frightening for him.
 When my parents could no longer care for him, they placed him in a nursing home and shortly thereafter he was transferred to a mental institution where he later died.

 Prior to my Mom’s passing in 2010, I had already started getting involved with the Alzheimer’s Association.
-I ran the Baltimore Half-Marathon for 4 years, have hosted Yoga events for the Longest Day, participated in the Memory Ball and continue to recruit walkers for my 5th Walk.
-All in, I have raised $49K for the Alzheimer's Association and want to raise $100K so we can find a cure for this disease.
+I ran the Baltimore Half-Marathon for 4 years, hosted Yoga events for the Longest Day, participated in the Memory Ball and continue to recruit walkers for my 5th Walk.
+All in, I have raised $86.4K for the Alzheimer's Association and want to raise $100K so we can find a cure for this disease.

-A world without dementia.
+A world without Alzheimers and other dementias.

 Our mission is to transform the landscape of dementia forever.
 Until the day we find a cure, we will strive to create a society where those affected by dementia are supported and accepted, able to live in their community without fear or prejudice.